Pack of progesterone pills against a pink background

 While you don’t want estrogen levels to be too low, you don’t want them to become too high, either.
 If estrogen levels exceed progesterone levels, you may develop a condition known as estrogen dominance.
 [6]

-Some potential signs of estrogen dominance in females include: [6]
+Some potential signs of estrogen dominance in people assigned female at birth include: [6]

 • Irregular periods